Recycled plastic isn’t going to save us

 Plastic is just one of many problems

-Bedat also points out that while a plastic bottle can be infinitely recycled, recycled plastic clothes cannot be further recycled given our current technology.
+Bedat also points out that while a plastic bottle can be recycled many times, recycled plastic clothes cannot be further recycled given our current technology.
 In other words, the fashion industry is not actually diverting these bottles from landfills—at least not in the grand scheme of things.
 While you can throw a recycled plastic bottle back into the recycling bin, a recycled plastic parka you bought will eventually end up in a landfill, where it will not decompose.

 So what should brands do?
 I spoke to Everlane’s CEO Michael Presyman earlier this year about how it is cutting out virgin plastic from the company’s supply chain.
 He pointed out that the company tries to keep its plastic footprint—recycled or otherwise—very low.
 But there are some garments, like raincoats or activewear, that require plastic.
 In these cases, recycled plastic is far better than virgin plastic, because it is not actively contributing to new plastic on the planet.

 Bedat agrees with this, but with two caveats.
 First, she believes all sustainable brands should really be in the business of selling less.
-This might seem counterintuitive, but she thinks it is important for companies with a conscious to consider how to grow financially without increasing their use of resources.
+This might seem counterintuitive, but she thinks it is important for companies with a conscience to consider how to grow financially without increasing their use of resources.
 This might involve making highly durable garments that can last a long time.
 Or offering repair services, so garments can be given a second or third life.

 And secondly, she believes that brands should ultimately think beyond just a single material, like plastic.